SyamSundarKirubakaran/AndroidWorks/PosterGrid/README.md

 ## Contents
 **#1 [Movie Feast](https://github.com/SyamSundarKirubakaran/Popular-Movies-Stage-I)**
-- Nano Degree Submission - Popular Movies Stage I
+- Nano Degree Submission - Popular Movies Stage II

 ## Preliminary works
 - Check out my [AndroidWorks](https://github.com/SyamSundarKirubakaran/AndroidWorks) Repository to find out how I learnt step by step to accomplish this result.

-## 1. Movie Feast:
+## 1. Movie Feast - II:
 An app that uses the [Movies.db API](https://www.themoviedb.org/?language=en) to find the popular movies and Top rated movies in realtime and inflate the activities with the data of those movies accordingly. <br />

 **Things I've Learnt:**